d6t/d6t-python/blogs/datasci-dags-airflow-meetup.md

 ## R&D vs production data workflows

 Using airflow or luigi is a big step up from writing functional code for managing data workflows.
-But both libraries are designed to be used by data engineers in production settings where the focus is on making sure everything is running smoothly on time and recovering from failures.
+But both libraries are designed to be used by data engineers in production settings where the focus is on:
+* making sure everything is running smoothly on time
+* scheduling and coordination
+* recovering from failures
+* data quality

 In contrast, focus in the r&d workflow is on:
+* generating insights
 * prototyping speed
-* generating insights
 * assessing predictive power with different models and parameters
 * visualizing output